chihaya/chihaya/README.md

 # Chihaya [![Build Status](https://api.travis-ci.org/chihaya/chihaya.svg?branch=master)](https://travis-ci.org/chihaya/chihaya)

 Chihaya is a high-performance [BitTorrent tracker](http://en.wikipedia.org/wiki/BitTorrent_tracker) written in the Go programming language.
-It is still heavily under development and the current `master` branch should not be used in production.
+It is still heavily under development and the current `master` branch should probably not be used in production.

 Features include:

-- Light resource consumption, and fast, asynchronous request processing
+- Low resource consumption, and fast, asynchronous request processing
+- Full IPv6 support, including handling for dual-stacked peers
+- Generic storage interfaces that are easily adapted to work with any database
 - Full compatibility with what exists of the BitTorrent spec
-- Correct IPv6 support
-- Generic storage interfaces that are easily adapted to work with any database

-### Technical Details

-See [the wiki](https://github.com/chihaya/chihaya/wiki) for a discussion of the design behind Chihaya.
+- Extensive metrics for visibility into the tracker and swarm's performance
+- Ability to group peers in local subnets to reduce backbone contention

 ## Using Chihaya